gregorypost89/languageLearning/README.md

 resource for the english word "baby", and substitutes the mnemonic "action" in those sentences to generate a new sentence that will help the user associate between the english word and the word in their target language.

+# Language Learner

+This is the main program and requires a running Redis server.

+Source files:

+http://www.ashley-bovan.co.uk/words/partsofspeech.html : Parts of speech resource